KylomaskGamer/Breadocalypse/skins/README.md

 1. Create a skin using the Breadocalypse Skin Builder.
 It should be somehwere in my repos.
 2. Do the fork
 3. Shove in the skin in `.bctm` in the `skins` folder
+4. modify `skins.json` and add the filename of your skins so they show up on the skins menu i will make
-4. Do a pull request
+5. Do a pull request and wait
-5. Do not add innapropriate skins PLEASE (or your pull request is rejected immediately)
+6. Do not add innapropriate skins PLEASE (or your pull request is rejected immediately)